-The term 'Earned Income' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Earned Income' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Any money given to you for work that you have done is termed earned income.
 As an example of money that is not considered to be earned income, if your employer advanced you money against your upcoming pay check, this would be unearned income.
 This is because you have not yet performed the work that earns the income.